 - The African country of Cameroon has a population of 24 million.
 Of this population, 70 percent are Christians and 21 percent Muslims.
 Traditionally, great tolerance was praised amongst the different families.
 In May 2004, when a group of radical Islamists threatened Christian villages, the Muslim and Christian dignitaries came together and called for respect for the others in their respective communities.

-- Bishop Damian, general bishop of the Coptic Orthodox Church of Germany, together with the chairman of the Ger- man Bishops’ Conference, Archbishop Dr Robert Zollitsch, called for ecumenical prayers to be held for peace in Egypt.
-The central hour of prayer, in which the then archbishop of Berlin, Cardinal Rainer Maria Woelki, and the bishop from the Evangelical Church, Dr Markus Dröge, participated, was held on August 22, 2013 in the Coptic Orthodox church St. Antonius and St. Shnouda in Berlin.
+- Bishop Damian, general bishop of the Coptic Orthodox Church of Germany, together with the chairman of the German Bishops’ Conference, Archbishop Dr. Robert Zollitsch, called for ecumenical prayers to be held for peace in Egypt.
+The central hour of prayer, in which the then Archbishop of Berlin, Cardinal Rainer Maria Woelki, and the bishop from the Evangelical Church, Dr. Markus Dröge, participated, was held on August 22, 2013, in the Coptic Orthodox church St. Antonius and St. Shenouda in Berlin.

 In Poland, the totalitarian communists maintained the image of Germany as an enemy as a justification for the oppression and the subjugation to the USSR.
 Hitler had cruelly oppressed the Polish people as “subhumans” and had many murdered in the concentration camp.
 Among those ruthlessly murdered were many Catholic priests, such as Father Maximilian Kolbe, and the Carmelite nun, Edith Stein.
 Twelve million refugees, who had lost their homes in 1945 in Silesia, Pomerania and East Prussia, moved to the west of Germany.